st3llabr1/essays/Latimer_Draft/README.md

 ### Latimer's Black Heritage

 We know Latimer also felt a keen sense of obligation to his heritage, which he may have considered to be better served by returning to America.
 Latimer's parents, as runaway slaves, had been assisted by whites as well as blacks.
-Their case had galvanized the Boston abolitionist community to its first major political activity.
+Their case had galvanized the [Boston abolitionist community to its first major political activity](https://edison.rutgers.edu/resources/latimer/the-george-latimer-case).

+.ve-media default:https%3A//edison.rutgers.edu/images/latimer/George/runaway.jpg left width=80% caption=
+"Newspaper Advertisements, October 15, 1842"

 Latimer and his brothers had enlisted in the military and served in the Civil War.
 As with his professional career, Latimer may well have hoped and expected to see continued improvement in the social environment of his native country.
 We know that he devoted the rest of his life to working for that goal.

-.ve-media https://iiif.archivelab.org/iiif/jointspecialcomm00mass/manifest.json right width=80% seq=4 caption="The joint special committee of the Senate and House of Representatives of the State of Massachusetts,: to whom was referred the petition of George Latimer (fugitive slave) and more than sixty-five thousand citizens of Massachusetts..."
+.ve-media https://iiif.archivelab.org/iiif/jointspecialcomm00mass/manifest.json right width=50% seq=4 caption="The joint special committee of the Senate and House of Representatives of the State of Massachusetts,: to whom was referred the petition of George Latimer (fugitive slave) and more than sixty-five thousand citizens of Massachusetts..."

 Reinforcing these motives, the incandescent electric light held a powerful message for Latimer, as for many others.
 Here was an invention "no less welcome in the palace than in the humblest home."
 The lamp embodied the relationship of art and science, and its improvement promised benefits for all classes of society.
 The electric light was a cause well worth serving.
 All of Latimer's inventions, patented and unpatented, relate to improving the quality of life: Maxim's automatic machine gun must have been repulsive to him.